centrapay/centrapay-docs/src/merchants.md

-# Merchants API
+# Merchants
 {:.no_toc}

 A merchant is member of the centrapay account.
 Merchant can have different configurations with different payment methods.

-## Experimental Features
-{:.no_toc}

-{% include experimental.md  %}

 ## Contents
-{:.no_toc}
+{:.no_toc .text-delta}

 * TOC
 {:toc}